-Must Do Want to do Would like to do (but - go to all of my work parties - eat out a few times a week - go to Thailand for Golden Week - visit Kyoto for a long week- end and go to Kinkaku temple - go snowboarding (buy gear and passes) - Climb Mt.
-Fuji - take a trip to Sado Island for the Earth Celebration - visit Cat Island in Miyagi - eat at Jiro's sushi restaurant in Tokyo - attend a tea ceremony - take Japanese classes - go to a bunny cafe - pay student loans monthly - go home for Christmas - rent a car - join a gym
+Must Do Want to do Would like to do (but it's OK if I don't!)
+Go to all of my work parties Eat out a few times a week Go to Thailand for Golden Week Visit Kyoto for a long week- Go snowboarding (buy gear Climb Mt.
+Fuji Take a trip to Sado Island for the Earth Visit Cat Island in Miyagi Eat at Jiro's sushi restaurant in Celebration Tokyo Attend a tea ceremony Take Japanese classes Go to a bunny cafe Pay student loans monthly Go home for Christmas Rent a car Join a gym

-Make a Plan to Achieve your Goals
+Make a Plan to Achieve Your Goals

 Make a spreadsheet for yourself and start charting your finances from the beginning, if possible.
 You can already estimate how much certain things will cost, like rent, bills, and daily transport.
-Then, estimate how much your must dos and wants will cost.
+Then, estimate how much your must-dos and wants will cost.
 Consider that traveling during holiday times (when most JETs are available to travel) can cost up to three times as much as normal prices.
 See what is doable on your goals list and adjust your expectations and/or your budget!
 You can use the budget spreadsheet below to help you, which is in turn followed by an example budget, just to help you find your feet: